Country selection

 According to GIN-5, the principal investigator (PI) must report serious and unexpected AEs to the National Ethics Committee for Health Research (Comité National d’Ethique pour la Recherche en Santé (CNERS)) for review.

-According to GIN-17, CNERS does have an AE/ADR database, however, no information is currently available regarding the database.
+According to GIN-17, CNERS does have an AE/ADR database, however, an electronic link is not available nor is any other information regarding the database at this time.

 Ethics Committee Responsibilities